-I developed this chocolate fountain recipe with cream to help celebrate a friend’s engagement party, and we fixed several issues before everything was flowing smoothly.
-When I was first searching, I had a hard time finding chocolate fountain recipes using cream, so I ended up just experimenting until I found the perfect ratio for the desired thickness.
-This post includes our final recipe for a chocolate fountain, along with our hard-won tips for how to set up a chocolate fountain.
+I developed this chocolate fountain recipe with cream to help celebrate a friend's engagement party, and we fixed several issues before everything was flowing smoothly.
+When I was first searching, I had a hard time finding chocolate fountain recipes using cream.

 - Before setting up chocolate fountain

-- How to set up a chocolate fountain: step-by-step instructions
+- How to use a chocolate fountain: step-by-step instructions

 - Recipe notes & tips